Tibet is a fascinating place. It is as rich in culture and legends as it is in high mountain vistas. There is much to see on a visit to Tibet.

-We did a Kora of the gompa.
-There were many Tibetans doing the same, dressed in their traditional daily dress.
+We did a Kora around the outside of the entire Tashi Lhunpo complex.
+There were many Tibetans doing the same.
+The walk passes many prayer wheels and colourful mani stones.
 It was interesting to be a part of their customs.

-During the drive we saw many fields being plowed with Yaks.
-Near the Tso La Pass, the scene was a bit unusual.
+During the drive we saw many fields being plowed.
+Farmers guided wooden plows that we being pulled by yaks.
+Near the Tso La (Pass), the scene was a bit unusual.
 Many of the yaks and goats were decorated with colourful scarves and ribbons.

 On the outskirts of the town of Gyantse, perched high up on a hill, are the ruins of Gyantse Dzong (Fortress).
-It was an important fortress that protected the valley which leads to the capital of Lhasa.
+It was an important fortress built to protect the valley that leads to the capital of Lhasa.

 Coming up next: Part 2, Lhasa’s incredible Potala Palace